 - CocoaPods 1 or newer

-- Liferay Screens Compatibility Plugin (CE or DXP/EE, depending on your portal edition).
-This app is preinstalled in Liferay CE Portal 7.0/7.1 CE and Liferay DXP.
+- Liferay Screens Compatibility Plugin (CE or EE, depending on your portal edition).
+This app is preinstalled in Liferay 7.0 CE and Liferay DXP instances.

-Each Screenlet in Liferay Screens calls one or more of Liferay DXP’s JSON web services, which are enabled by default.
+Each Screenlet in Liferay Screens calls one or more of Liferay Portal’s JSON web services, which are enabled by default.
 The Screenlet reference documentation lists the web services that each Screenlet calls.
 To use a Screenlet, its web services must be enabled in the portal.
 It’s possible, however, to disable the web services needed by Screenlets you’re not using.
-For instructions on this, see the tutorial Configuring JSON Web Services.
-You can also use Service Access Policies for more fine-grained control over accessible services.
+For instructions on this, see the tutorial Portal Configuration of JSON Web Services.

 To use CocoaPods to prepare your iOS 9.0 (or above) project for Liferay Screens, follow these steps: